 - If the audio opens in a new browser window but does not download to your computer, you will need to right-click the button and select “Download linked file” or “Save link as”.
 Save the MP3 file to your desktop.

-- Once you have downloaded the audio, you can import it into iTunes by opening iTunes and clicking File → Add to Library and selecting the audio file.
-You can also drag-and-drop the file from your desktop into iTunes.
+- Once you have downloaded the audio, you can import it to iTunes by dragging and dropping the file from your desktop into iTunes.
+You can also import it into iTunes by opening iTunes and clicking File→ Add to Library and selecting the audio file.

 What is the process for recording article audio?

 - If you have an article published in the print Journal or Sentinel you will be contacted by the CSPS audio team and asked to record your piece.
 Often you can record it straight to your smartphone, or call in on a land line.
 The team will walk you through the process.

 - If you are uncomfortable with recording your article or unavailable to record within the available time window, the article will be read and recorded by one of the in-house readers.

 - With a JSH-Online.com subscription, you have access to the full archive of over 2,000 Sentinel Radio and Herald Radio programs, Sentinel Watch weekly podcasts, and special audio programs.

 - Weekly Sentinel Watch podcasts are available on the JSH homepage and JSH and Sentinel audio pages.

 - Past Herald Radio episodes are available in German, French, Spanish, and Portuguese.

 - Listen to, search, and freely share your favorite radio programs.
 Browse through them by year, or search by title, guest name, date, or keyword using the JSH-Online Search.